top of page

 • How can I store my food scraps to prevent odours?

 There are several ways to store food scraps at home to ensure that the home remains odour free.
 If you only make it to the Norfolk Wave Centre once a week, we recommend a bench-top caddy that you empty during the week into a larger bin that can be sealed.
-We are looking to provide a liquid to households that can be sprayed on your food scraps to minimise odours and essentially begin the fermenting process of the organic material.
 Many people also store their food scraps in compostable bags in the fridge or freezer until they are ready to deposit to the Norfolk Wave Centre.

 • I don’t have time to rinse food packaging.
 Why is it necessary?